Benjohn2001/l4_individual_project/timelog.md

 ### 5 Jan 2023

 *3 hour* Added labeled and coloured hands to represent the users status stored in firebase on the clock, users can now also update their status on the group screen

+### 6 Jan 2023

+*1 hour* Fix bug with group button on home screen so now button displays avatars